 Why Should You Use “Power-On Behaviour”?

 There are two basic scenarios in which the power-on behavior will be beneficial;

 Turning off the electricity by accident using a standard light switch

 It’s harder to recall not using the old light switches; it’s a personal trait.
-You’ll probably turn them on/off now and then if you haven’t tried to cover or remove them, which cuts electricity to the bulb.
-This won’t affect power-on behavior because you can turn the switch back on before using a voice command or Philips Hue switch.
+You’ll probably turn them on/off occasionally if you haven’t tried to cover or remove them, which cuts electricity to the bulb.
+This won’t affect power-on behavior because you can turn the switch back on before using a voice command or the Philips Hue switch.